VaultSentinel/Vault-of-the-Wace/README.md

 6. To make Git recognise all your changes, type `git add -A`
 7. Then to upload your changes to your fork, type `git commit -m message`, replacing `message` with a description of your changes, and then type `git push`
 8. After uploading your changes, to merge them into this repository from your fork, go to your fork's main page and click the pull request button then follow the steps.

-## Sorting and renaming
-You might have noticed that there are some sections in the repository which are still unsorted, or may have mistakes with the test names.

-There doesn't seem to be any way to rename folders or relocate files on the GitHub website, so you'll have to follow the cloning guide above.